-modeling

-Parent concept Most distal appropriate descendant of 115668003 Biological substance (substance)

-Exceptions: none

-Semantic tag (substance)

-Definition status 9000000000074008 Necessary but not sufficient concept definition status (core metadata concept)
+Parent concept Most distal appropriate descendant of 115668003 Biological substance (substance) Semantic tag (substance) Definition status 9000000000074008 Necessary but not sufficient concept definition status (core metadata concept) Attribute Has disposition = 763291003 Antivenom (disposition)

-Exceptions: none

-Attribute Has disposition = 763291003 Antivenin (disposition)

-- Use antivenom, not antivenin, for FSNs and Preferred Terms.
-Synonyms containing antivenin will not be created routinely, but may be created upon request.
-Existing concepts that are not consistent with this naming convention will be cleaned up as a batch at a later date. - FSNs should be based on the scientific name, if there is a one-to-one correspondence.
-Naming conventions for polyvalent antivenoms (effective against multiple organisms) will not comply with this naming convention, and will be evaluated on a case-by-case basis.
-Preferred Terms should be based on the common name. - Synonyms based on the scientific name should be created in most cases.
+• Use antivenom, not antivenin, for FSNs and Preferred Terms.
+Synonyms containing antivenin are not created routinely but may be created upon request.

+- FSNs should be based on the scientific name if there is a one-to-one correspondence.
+Naming conventions for polyvalent antivenoms (effective against multiple organisms) will not comply with this naming convention and will be evaluated on a case-by-case basis.
+Preferred Terms are based on the common name. - Synonyms based on the scientific name should be created in most cases.